DigitalSpacemen/MD2MSX/README.md

 MD2MSX is a joystick adapter to connect a Mega Drive / Genesis controller to an MSX computer.
 It is compatible with the [JoyMega](https://frs.badcoffee.info/hardware/joymega-en.html) adapter.

 This is a hardware project by retro computing enthusiasts.
-We are not experts. **USE AT YOUR OWN RISK!**
+We are not experts. **USE AT YOUR OWN RISK!** Please make sure to read the [Usage Notes](#important-usage-notes) first.

 ![Photo of MD2MSX externals](https://github.com/DigitalSpacemen/MD2MSX/assets/615114/9a9770d4-a4a1-464c-bad5-fd5e394e6db7)